jloan/e235/_posts/2019-04-16-miniproject2.md

 * Links
 * Horizontal Rule

 After attempting to apply some formatting/style to your Research Logs, compose a new Markdown document in your repository.
-In this document, rank the tutorials you consulted in your order of preference  in terms of usability.
-Provide a rationale for each of these rankings.
+In this document, rank the tutorials you consulted in your order of preference of usability.
+Provide a rationale for each of these rankings (i.e. why one might be ranked higher than another).
 And...remember to use appropriate formatting/style elemnts like *links*, etc.